sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In the example above, the `...` syntax is used to expand each of the arrays `arr1` and `arr2` into separate elements, which are then combined into a new array `arr3`.

-### 168. How to convert a String to array using spread operator ?
+### Question 168.
+How to convert a String to array using spread operator ?

 To convert a string to an array using the spread operator in JavaScript, you can use the following syntax: